pictures in b/w by Marielle Magliozzi,

-Louis Auffret's art environment in southern France, meanwhile no more extant, to my knowledge has only been described by one author: Marielle Magliozzi.
+Louis Auffret's art environment in southern France, which currently doesn't exist anymore, to my knowledge has only been described by one author: Marielle Magliozzi.

-She did a thesis in which she studied the phenomenon of bricolage (DIY, home crafts) in relation with outsider art, using the art environments of Chomo, Bodan Litnianski, facteur Cheval, André Bindler, Robert Vasseur and Louis Auffret, the one in this post, as examples
+She wrote a thesis in which she studied the phenomenon of bricolage (DIY, home crafts) in relation with outsider art, using the art environments of Chomo, Bodan Litnianski, facteur Cheval, André Bindler, Robert Vasseur and Louis Auffret, the one in this post, as examples.

 The (re-edited) thesis became available to the general public as Art Brut, architectures marginales.
 Un art du bricolage.
 Paris, 2008.